 Kevin Lincoln

-Kevin Lincoln is a documentary producer, writer, and creative consultant.
+Kevin Lincoln is a documentary filmmaker, writer, and creative consultant.

 He is co-executive producer of UFO, a four-episode documentary series for Showtime from J.J.
 Abrams' Bad Robot; CAT PEOPLE, a six-episode documentary series for Netflix created by Oscar-winning producer Glen Zipper; and THE BOND, a four-episode documentary series for Discovery+ from Robert Downey, Jr. and Susan Downey's Team Downey.
-Further credits include producing FOUR SEASONS TOTAL DOCUMENTARY, an inside look at the Four Seasons Total Landscaping press conference that was released by MSNBC Films, and co-writing LET THERE BE DRUMS, which was distributed by Greenwich Entertainment.
+Further credits include consulting producer on CHOWCHILLA, from CNN Films and Max; producing FOUR SEASONS TOTAL DOCUMENTARY, an inside look at the Four Seasons Total Landscaping press conference that was released by MSNBC Films; and co-writing LET THERE BE DRUMS, which was distributed by Greenwich Entertainment.

-He also works as a consultant throughout the documentary filmmaking process, with extensive experience in development, production, and post-production.
+He also serves as a consultant throughout the documentary filmmaking process, with extensive experience in development, production, and post-production.
 Previous clients include Concordia Studio, A24, and IPC.

-As a journalist, he worked as a senior editor at New York Magazine and has written for the New York Times Magazine, GQ, the Wall Street Journal, Rolling Stone, and many other publications.
+As a journalist, he was a senior editor at New York Magazine, and he has written for the New York Times Magazine, GQ, the Wall Street Journal, Rolling Stone, and many other publications.

-Additionally, he has worked as a speechwriter for top state and private universities, as well as in branded video and editorial for clients ranging from venture-capital funds and creative agencies to Fortune 500 companies.
+Additionally, he works as a ghostwriter and freelance editor, a speechwriter for top state and private universities, and in branded video and editorial for clients ranging from venture-capital funds and creative agencies to Fortune 500 companies.

 Contact Kevin